The Leslie Flint Trust

 I am convinced that there is a spiritual world, which exists around us like an atmosphere.
 It is peopled by those who die.
 Death is not a terminus - it is merely a junction where we change to another line.
 And at that junction we shall find that nine-tenths of the luggage which we have accumulated here, is sheer lumber.

 What, then, will death mean to me?
 Well, it will mean the dropping of my physical body; but there are certain things about me which are not physical.
 My character and personality differentiate me from all other people.
 These cannot be expressed in terms of physics, mechanics or chemistry.
-My memories, which are the result of my experience, are surely as great a part of me as my hands or my feet.
-So if I drop all the physical attributes by which I am known to my fellows, I still retain these.
+My memories, which are the result of my experiences, are surely as much a part of me as my hands or my feet.
+If I drop all the physical attributes by which I am known to my fellows, I still retain these.

 While it is true that Spiritualism does much to confirm and explain the phenomena and beliefs of all ages, in me there has grown up a religious conviction based on present-day evidences.
 Spiritualism is my religion, my only religion, and I have not felt the need of any other.
 It has answered the criticisms of my intellect and satisfied the longings of my heart.
 In fact, if the whole of the records of the past were destroyed and erased from human memory - though I should be the last to desire such a thing - it could not affect my religious convictions in the slightest degree and there are thousands of people in this country in the same position.